WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 ##<a id="algorithmdesign">Designing Algorithms</a>

-There are a variety of design approaches to algorithms.
-Let's start with __incremental__ and __divide and conquer__, which are opposites of each other.
+We briefly cover the structure of data, then go into a couple of design approaches with __incremental__ and __divide and conquer__, which are opposites of each other.

 *  __incremental approach__ (aka __iteration__) is used in algorithms like _insertion sort_.
 This means working with _iterables_, objects that can be used in `for` or `while` loops.
 *  __divide and conquer approach__ breaks the problem into several subproblems that are similar to the original problem, but smaller in size.
 This is used in algorithms like _merge sort_.